Simon-Martens/go-send/README.md

 - ~Webpack~ removed, introduced **Vite**.
 We have a lot of fewer build features now
 - ~Ployfills~: Removed almost all polyfills and support for IE and older Edge browsers.
 Target browsers are: Chrome 89+, Firefox 102+, Safari 14.1+, Edge 89+, which is a very modern selection, but they will be old pretty fast.
 CanIUse reports 95.74% user coverage.

+- Templates: Moved header and footers to go templates, which may be overwritten by your custom template files.
+- Upload guard.
+Added a login to guard the upload page, if `UPLOAD_GUARD` is set to true.
+The default user/pw is admin/admin.
+No admin registration and deltion yet.
+- Generate Upload links: Admins can generate upload links that allow guests to upload files, when `ALLOW_ACCESS_LINKS` is set.

 ### What will be Reimplemented?